zannloo/tp/docs/DeveloperGuide.md

     1. Condition 2: When the current directory is group directory e.g. `grp-001`,

         - Test case: `edit 0123Y --phone 91919191`<br>
           Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the student `0123Y` will have his phone number edited.
+Otherwise, the student, `0123Y` will have his phone number edited.

         - Test case: `edit --name Amazing Group1`<br>
           Expected: The name of `grp-001` will be edited to `Amazing Group1`.